sunchaesk/pipelined-riscv/README.md

 - 5 stage pipeline
 - hazard unit (RAW, lw, branch)
 - connect with RARS simulator
+- UVM standard implementation from scratch in C++
+- pipeline to compile using GCC toolchain to run on CPU

 ## features TODO
 - branch prediction unit